arparaschiv/solar-coronal-inversion/docs/source/inputvars.rst

 .. _verbosity-label:

 ``verbose [] uint``
 	Verbosity controlling parameter that takes vales 0-3.
-Levels are incremental (e.g. lev 3 includes outputs from levels 1 and 2) Due to Numba library incompatibilities, enabling higher level verbosity will block Numba optimization of the code.
+Levels are incremental (e.g. lev 3 includes outputs from levels 1 and 2).

-	* verbose == 0: Production; silent run.
+	* verbose == 0: **Production** - Silent run.

-	* verbose == 1: Debug; prints the current module and operation being run.
+	* verbose == 1: **Interactive Production** - Prints the current module, basic information, and loop steps along with operations currently being run.
+Global errors will produce a message.

-	* verbose == 2: Debug; implements warnings for common caveats.
+	* verbose == 2: **Debug** - Enables additional warnings for common caveats and error messages.
+This will also enable execution timing for selected sections.

-	* verbose == 3: Debug; will enable execution timing for selected sections.
-Numba will fall-back to object-mode.
+	* verbose == 3: **Heavy Debug** - Will reveal the pixel being run along with any issues or warnings detected at the pixel level.
+Output will be hard to navigate!

 PREPINV Parameters
 ^^^^^^^^^^^^^^^^^^